Robert Lewandowski's top 5 moments at Bayern Munich

-Robert Lewandowski has left Bayern Munich following a record-breaking spell during which he scored 344 goals in 375 appearances in all competitions. bundesliga.com recounts LewanGOALski's top five moments for the record champions...
+Robert Lewandowski left Bayern Munich following a record-breaking spell totalling 344 goals in 375 appearances in all competitions. bundesliga.com recounts LewanGOALski's top five moments for the record champions...

 5) Becomes the Bundesliga's record non-German scorer (9 March 2019)

 When Lewandowski joined Bayern on a free transfer in summer 2014, he had already helped himself to 74 goals in 131 Bundesliga games for Borussia Dortmund.
 Just three years into his dance with the red ballet, the Pole reached 100 Bayern goals, doing so on his 137th competitive appearance for the club.
 He duly ticked the box as the first player to produce 100 goals at the Allianz Arena in early 2019, before surpassing former Bayern teammate Claudio Pizarro as the Bundesliga's record foreign-born scorer.
 His 196th Bundesliga strike fell against Wolfsburg on his 277th Bundesliga outing, and it took him into the Bundesliga's all-time top five for goals.

 4) Five goals in nine minutes vs. Wolfsburg (24 September 2015)